- Jelly Beans

 “This is all I can show you about this incredible event on the Earth.
 We’re trying to get more data and the computers are analyzing it all now.
 And, because of his report about a woman named ‘Lexie’, getting into his head, we think maybe something inside him got wet and is shorting out.
 We’ve told K-9 to go to sleep until we need him again.
 In the meantime, we can do some remote diagnostics and try to determine where the problem is with his logic units,” Director Hicks adds.

-The reaction from the gathering is one of total shock and surprise that the climate conditions could be that bad on their home planet.
+The reaction from those gathered is one of total shock and surprise that the climate conditions could be that bad on their home planet.
 Many of them are in tears and several have left the dome overcome with emotion.

 “What can we possibly do to have any positive impact on that situation?”
 Oblivian Pastor Carrie Houston Jordan stands up behind her chair and yells up at the presenters.